BAR 006: Season

-Livery
+Sponsorship and livery

 The team's third driver, Anthony Davidson, drove the Spanish, Italian and Brazilian friday practice sessions with a new colouring.
-FIA regulations allowed the third car to have a different livery from the racecars; the task was to create a design for title sponsor Lucky Strike that showed the progression of the livery over the last few years, and also to come up with a new concept.
+FIA regulations allowed the third car to have a different livery from the race cars; the task was to create a design for title sponsor Lucky Strike that showed the progression of the livery over the last few years, and also to come up with a new concept.
 In Spain, a black and white colour scheme appeared on Davidson's car.
-In Italy, Davidson's the car had an x-ray effect that incorrectly showed the driver's feet.
+In Italy, Davidson's car had an x-ray effect that incorrectly showed the driver's feet.
 In Brazil, there was a "graffiti"-style paint job that included Davidson's own face, and on the side of the car the words "Brazil 04".

-In China team owner British American Tobacco wanted to promote its 555 branding and thus all team members, including all three drivers, wore special blue-yellow overalls and clothing throughout the weekend.
+In China, team owner British American Tobacco wanted to promote its 555 branding and thus all team members, including all three drivers, wore special blue-yellow overalls and clothing throughout the weekend.
 Davidson drove a blue-yellow 555-coloured car in Friday's practice.
 Button and Sato drove all weekend with the traditional red and white Lucky Strike-coloured car.

-BAR used 'Lucky Strike' logos in all other races except the Spanish, Canadian, French, and British Grands Prix, and '555' logos in China.
+BAR used the 'Lucky Strike' logos, except at the Canadian, French, and British Grands Prix, and '555' logos in China.

-BAR 05
+BAR 05 Concept Car

 During the 2004-2005 offseason, BAR used the 05 Concept Car, a modified version of the 006, notably featuring a black and gray livery, the Honda RA005E engine from the following season, as well as the rear end of the future 007.